RobZuazua/CrashCode/README.md

 - I create the minimum set of questions that capture the totality of understanding.

-- I share them freely and provide a coding environment https://gitpod.io/#https://github.com/RobZuazua/CrashCode.
+- I share them freely and provide an online coding environment https://gitpod.io/#https://github.com/RobZuazua/CrashCode.

 ### Question: How do I most effectively understand these concepts?